-I am referring to the increasing number of US hospital mergers between This hospital merger phenomenon has been happening for years, but is picking up speed in large and small cities—and even rural communities—across the country.
-Most health policy wonks attribute this uptick in hospital mergers to health care reform measures, which have increased hospital accountability for -driven not-for-profit hospitals and secular hospitals.
-Medicare and Medicaid expenditures.
+I am referring to the increasing number of US hospital mergers between Catholic missions-driven not-for-profit hospitals and secular hospitals.
+This hospital merger phenomenon has been happening for years, but is picking up speed in large and small cities—and even rural communities—across the country.
+Most health policy wonks attribute this uptick in hospital mergers to health care reform measures, which have increased hospital accountability for Medicare and Medicaid expenditures.
 Hospital systems are under more pressure to perform well, and following basic economic principles, the hospitals want to gain larger and larger market share by gobbling up competitors.
 It has happened here in Seattle, with Providence Health and Services (Catholic) merging with Swedish Medical Center/Health Services (secular).
 In this case, Swedish was the smaller fish (pun intended), and is now a division of Providence.
 Swedish has agreed to stop performing abortions, but is trying to staunch the outcry by funding a new (and not needed) Planned Parenthood office near the hospital.
 My family doctor is a part of the Swedish Medical System.
 I’m going elsewhere in protest.

 There are close to 600 Catholic charity hospitals in the US and they are all explicitly Catholic missions.
 That means they ‘do’ hospital care as an extension of their Catholic faith, as a way to evangelize through the provision of health care.
 In their book God Is Back: How the Global Revival of Faith is Changing the World, Micklethwait and Wooldrige point out that in a decidedly Protestant young America, Catholicism had to fight for its market share of the faithful.
 The Catholic Church did this by developing a private welfare state in the US, complete with hospitals and schools.
 There are other religiously affiliated hospitals in the US (New York-Presbyterian is perhaps at least historically), but Catholic hospitals account for close to 80% of all such hospitals.
 In addition, Catholic hospitals are alone in working under special “Religious and Ethical Directives for Health Care Services.”
 These directives include bans on the provision of contraceptives (including condoms), sterilization, infertility treatments, abortion services, or end-of-life decision-making by patients.
 These bans fall disproportionately on the backs of poor, uninsured women who rely on charity-care hospitals.
 When Catholic hospitals merge with secular hospitals, the Catholic hospitals insist on contract clauses whereby the secular hospital has to abide by the Catholic religious/ethical directives.